* If renting more than one of the same unit, please, “Checkout” & create additional reservation(s) *

 CPM therapy benefits patients by facilitating earlier motion and earlier return to normal function.
 These patients also have less pain, swelling, edema, and reduction of scarring/adhesion formation.
 OrthoSTAT, Corp. provides CPM equipment for the Ankle, Elbow, Hand, Hip, Knee, Shoulder, Toe and Wrist.

-Shoulder CPM Machine indications:
+Knee CPM Machine indications: